Dozens of S. Korean truckers detained in strike over wages - NewsBreak

 The truckers are urging the government to provide a minimum wage in the face of soaring fuel prices that are squeezing their finances.

-Lee Eung-joo, a representative of Cargo Truckers Solidarity, said police have released 29 out of 40 truckers who had been detained as of Friday evening.
-He said at least nine truckers were slightly hurt in scuffles with police, but none was hospitalized.
+Lee Eung-joo, a representative of the Cargo Truckers Solidarity, said police had released 29 out of 40 truckers who had been detained as of Friday evening.
+He said at least nine truckers were slightly hurt in scuffles with police, but none were hospitalized.

-About 7,500 truckers joined the strike, demanding that the government extend temporary rules guaranteeing minimum freight rates which are set to expire at the end of 2022.
+About 7,500 truckers joined the strike, that the government extend temporary rules guaranteeing minimum freight rates, which are set to expire at the end of 2022.

 Government officials and business leaders worry the strike may further strain an economy strapped by inflation and possibly hit global supply chains by slowing shipments of semiconductors and other major South Korean exports.